Y-Ysss/HelloNewTab/README.md

 7. Now drag and drop your “.crx” files on the “extensions” page to install them.

 ## Bug
-If you use Vivaldi browser, Performance of bookmark search decreases.
+If you use Vivaldi or Google Chrome, Performance of bookmark search decreases.
 Key input reaction time is long.
-In the case of my Google Chrome, it functions normally
+In the case of my SRWare Iron (Chromium based Browser), it functions normally

 ### Notes
 If you use Vivaldi browser before version 1.11 :